jamesbayley/COBieCoach/README.md

 ## What?

 <p align="justify">
 The COBie Coach is a free, open-source software solution that helps users to quickly ascertain the quality of their COBie datasets.
-It also provides helpful <em>coaching</em> advice on how improvements could be made.
-You'll receive an auto-generated <strong>health check</strong> that details the various metrics and errors analysed during the scan.
+After scanning your data, you'll receive a bespoke <strong>health check</strong> that scores key metrics, highlights errors, and suggests helpful <em>coaching</em> tips on how to improve.
+We hope that you'll love using COBie Coach.
 </p>

 ## Why?